SuperCompUCSD/distributed-llama/README.md

 ### Final Outcome

-The retained attempts of this optimization cycle were expanded profiling, improved structured benchmarking, a configurable network chunk size with 256 KB selected as the preferred setting, hardware-targeted build configuration, and a root-node CPU frequency cap for stability.
+The retained attempts of this optimization cycle were expanded profiling, improved structured benchmarking, a configurable network chunk size with 256 KB selected as the preferred setting, n-threads set to target performance cores, hardware-targeted build configuration, and a root-node CPU frequency cap for stability.